- Home

 Domestic Violence Action Committee (DVAC)

-Domestic violence is an epidemic.
-It affects people in every community – regardless of gender identity, age, economic status, race, sexual orientation, nationality, ability, or religion.
+Domestic violence affects people in every community – regardless of gender identity, age, economic status, race, sexual orientation, nationality, ability, or religion.
+If you, or someone you know, is experiencing domestic abuse, we encourage you to call REACH Beyond Domestic Violence’s 24/7 hotline at 800-899-4000.
+It is a completely free and confidential resource for everyone impacted by abuse.

 Resources